10 Best Old-School Waffles In Singapore Ranked | Eatbook.sg

 yi jia bakery cafe thomson waffles

-Coming in at first place is Yi Jia Bakery House, an old-school bakery and cafe that most Thomson residents would have heard of.
+Coming in first place is Yi Jia Bakery House, an old-school bakery and cafe that most Thomson residents would have heard of.
 This homely cafe offers old-school kopi and teh, along with a spread of fresh buns, at affordable prices.
 I used to frequent Yi Jia when I was still staying in Bishan, but have never known them to serve excellent waffles—until now.

 yi jia bakery cafe thomson waffle making